OP 11: Sustainable Procurement – version 2.2

 - Greenhealth Cost of Ownership Calculator – Practice Greenhealth

-- Part 1: There must be a general purchasing policy that references environmental and/or social preferences.
+- Part 1: There must be a general purchasing policy across multiple commodity categories, institution-wide..
 Commodity-specific policies are covered under Part 3 and should not be referenced under Part 1.

 - Part 2: If claiming that “Institution employs LCCA as a matter of policy and standard practice when evaluating all energy- and water-using products, systems and building components”, the supporting info must back it up.
 This credit covers LCCA, but not LCA.

-- Part 3: Descriptions must reference actual policies rather than practices, which are recognized elsewhere in STARS.
-The last field for “Other” must be a valid commodity-specific guideline not covered above.
+- Part 3: Descriptions must reference actual policies for the purchase of products/services, rather than practices, which are recognized elsewhere in STARS.